rdeliallisi/exhibitor/README.md

 ## BUILDING

-Exhibitor is built via Maven (https://maven.apache.org/).
+Exhibitor is built via Gradle (http://www.gradle.org).
+To build from the command line:
-To build do `mvn install`.
+    ./gradlew build

 ## ARTIFACTS